jacomyma/mapping-controversies/_pages/tuto-1-2.md

 * Is there a correlation between the number of views and the number of edits over time?
 * Should we expect such correlation?
 Why or why not?

-# Visualize the data as a ranked list of revising editors
+# Visualize a ranked list of revising editors

 The data are richer, which brings opportunities.
 As we have a column with the usernames of the editors, we can look into this.
 Let's visualize if some editors have contributed more than others.
 It may look like this: